Who Watches (and Shares) What on YouTube? And When? Using Twitter to Understand YouTube Viewership: Video Popularity Analysis

 We measure the total attention in Twitter to a video through the \emph{amount of shares} $S_v$ during the first week, which were produced by the set of users that shared the video in the first week, noted as $U_v \in U$.
 Each user $u$ created $n_v(u)$ shares of the video, which were received by the set of followers of those users.
 We define the \emph{exposure} $E_v$ of a video as the sum of followers of the users that shared the video in the first week, where $F(u)$ is the set of followers of user $u$, and $f(u) = |F(u)|$.
 This measure approximates the size of the first order neighborhood of the accounts sharing the video, overcounting their common friends.

 We aggregate the \emph{social impact} $I_v$ of the users that shared the video estimated as their mean amount of retweets for tweets with nonzero retweets ($R_0(u)$).
-To estimate better the reputation of the users sharing the video in the first week, we approximate the size of the second-order neighborhood of the users that shared the video.
+To improve estimation of the reputation of the users sharing the video in the first week, we approximate the size of the second-order neighborhood of the users that shared the video.
 For this, we calculate the \emph{second-order exposure} $\mathcal{E}_v$, as the sum of the amount of followers of the followers of the users that shared the video.

 Each user exposed to the shares of the video is subject to have its attention diluted over a set of different information sources.
 For this reason, we calculate the \emph{share of voice} $A_v$ of the early users, as the ratio of their amount of followers divided by the average amount of users followed by their followers, where $f^{-1}(v)$ is the amount of users that $v$ follows.
 This way, we correct the case of users with many followers, who would give a lower share of voice if they follow a large amount of other users.
 On the other hand, a user with a low amount of followers can have a large share of voice, when its followers do not follow many other accounts.